ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Special cases that must be mentioned
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  If `package-specific SRU notes <#heading=h.6ia7bft0j6g1>`__ exist and/or a standing approval exists to deviate from regular SRU policy, link to them from the bug
+-  If :ref:`package-specific SRU notes
+   <reference-package-specific-notes>` exist and/or a standing approval
+   exists to deviate from regular SRU policy, link to them from the bug
--  If it's a `special SRU type <#special-types-of-sru-1>`__, mention which, and check the documentation for the special SRU type for any other documentation that must be supplied
+-  If it's a :ref:`special SRU type <reference-special-types-of-sru>`, mention which, and check the documentation for the special SRU type for any other documentation that must be supplied
 -  If the basis of the justification of the SRU depends on something other than a special SRU type or the user impact statement, then this justification must be made